eduruiz73/Backup/getting-started.md

 ## Installing the {{site.data.keyword.backup_notm}} agent
 {: #installagentgettingstarted}

 {{site.data.keyword.backup_notm}} Agent is supported on the following Operating Systems.
+Minimum supported versions are 8.32 for Windows and 8.50 for Linux.

 **Windows**
+ - Windows Server 2019 (WebCC not supported, must use CentralControl)
  - Windows Server 2016
  - Windows Server 2012 R2
  - Windows Server 2012